dart-lang/sdk/runtime/vm/service/service.md

   //   Float64x2List
   int length [optional];

-  // The index of the first element or association returned.
+  // The index of the first element or association or codeunit returned.
   // This is only provided when it is non-zero.
   //
   // Provided for instance kinds:
+  //   String
   //   List
   //   Map
   //   Uint8ClampedList